Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week2.md

    https://docs.google.com/document/d/1rC2aKzQkUmv_Xsk0O_zc7xOVgJlFa1jRvBw9cpV9Gxs/edit?usp=sharing

 4. Attended a scheduler core overview session conducted by Rishi, which detailed the functional flow and interface design of the scheduler module.
 Participated in an in-depth discussion on ISA modifications, specifically related to vector and scratchpad instructions led by Sooraj.
+One of major points discussed relevant to my work was the size of the instructions going forward.
+Currently the Tensor-Core supports 32-bit instructions.
+But with the addition of vecotr functionality and changes in the scratchpad interface, discussion was held on how manybits will we need per intstruction.
+The consensus was we will need somewhere between 32 and 64 bits to handle all functionality.

 5. Conducted a self-overview of the previous RTL implementation, revisiting older design files to gain familiarity with current module structures and coding conventions.
    From the github master branch: